 Nurturing the Full Potential of Children

-Childcare Teacher’s Aid: to interact with children in their play, encourage children to complete activities, tasks, and habituate themselves to build independence, and assist teachers in guiding the children.
+Childcare Teacher’s Aid: Interact with children during play, encourage them to complete activities and tasks, help them develop independence, and assist teachers in guiding the children.

 YOUTH PROGRAM